-For 2020, taxpayers are entitled to an above-the-line deduction of up to $300 for cash contributions to churches and charitable organizations, but only if they take the standard deduction.
+For 2021, taxpayers are entitled to an above-the-line deduction of up to $300 for cash contributions to churches and charitable organizations (and $600 for married taxpayers filing jointly), but only if they take the standard deduction.
 Normally, charitable deductions are only available to taxpayers that itemize, so this relief provision benefits those taxpayers that take the standard deduction.

 The CARES Act increases the adjusted gross income (AGI) limit for cash contributions made in 2021; individual donors can now deduct cash charitable contributions in an amount up to 100% of their AGI (increased from 60%).
 For corporations, the limit increased from 10% to 25% of taxable income.